eswan18/ethanswan.com/coffee_shops.md

 title: Ethan Swan - Coffee Shops
 ---

-# Coffee Shops
+# Cincinnati Coffee Shops

-Ranking Cincinnati coffee shops has allowed me to pursue 2 of my favorite hobbies: visiting local cafés and complaining about things.
+Ranking local coffee shops has allowed me to pursue two of my favorite hobbies: visiting cafés and complaining about things.

 The following are arranged in alphabetical order.
 <br><br>